tenphi/numl-storybook/public/pages/guide/what-is-numl.md

 ## Benefits of usage

-There are many benefits of using NuML in your projects.
+There are many benefits of using Numl in your projects.
 You can get:

 * Highly-customizable Design System.
 * Convenient theming system for developers.